WE ARE KNOWN FOR OUR RESEARCH SCIENCE

 The word cloning refers to “making copies”.
-Derived from the Greek word for ‘twig’, it was originally applied to using a branch from a bush or tree to make a new plant.
+Derived from the Greek word for ‘twig’, it was originally applied to using a branch from a bush or tree to grow a new plant.

-In the medical world cloning describes a variety of techniques which may be used to gene, cell, or whole organisms e.g. Dolly the Sheep.
-When people talk about “hair cloning,” they usually mean cell therapy, which isn’t true cloning.
-Over the past couple of decades there has been interest in using cell therapy and tissue engineering to multiply hair follicles Dr. Cooley has been on the forefront of this research and has worked for many years with companies such as Intercytex to further this research.
+In the medical world, cloning describes a variety of techniques which may be used to genes, cells, or whole organisms like Dolly the Sheep.
+When people talk about “hair cloning,” they usually mean cell therapy, which isn’t true cloning at all.
+Over the past couple of decades, there has been growing interest in using cell therapy and tissue engineering to multiply hair follicles Dr. Cooley has been on the forefront of this research and has worked for many years with companies such as Intercytex to further this research.

 Currently, there are several companies actively researching ways to multiply hair using cell therapy.

-The basic idea is that a small sample of hair follicles can be taken from the donor area, and specific cells within these hair follicles can be isolated and grown in the laboratory and when reimplanted into the skin will regenerate new hair follicles.
+To be clear, hair cloning isn’t hair transplant surgery involving moving healthy follicular units from donor hairs into balding areas.
+The basic idea with hair cloning is that a small sample of hair follicles can be taken from the donor area.
+Specific cells within these hair follicles can be isolated and grown in the laboratory and will regenerate new hair follicles when reimplanted into the skin.

 Get your self-confidence back